thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

 the Sun is near the horizon, and due to some systematic obstructions by nearby buildings, we have excluded all measurements with solar zenith angle (SZA) greater than $78^{\circ}$.
-Finally, images from a sky camera have been used in the manual inspection of the CE identification.
-The sky camera has been operating since 2012 and stores images in 5 min time steps.
+Finally, images from a sky camera have been used in the manual inspection of the CE events identification.
+The sky camera has been operating since 2012 and stores images in 15 min time steps.
 An overview of the GHI data used in this study is given in Figure, as the daily means.
-Daily means were calculated only for days with at least $60\text{\%}$ of data availability; however, all available one-minute measurements have been used for the detection of CE events.
+Daily means were calculated only for days with at least $60\%$ of data availability; however, all available one-minute measurements have been used for the detection of CE events.

-![Figure 2.1: Timeseries of daily mean GHI measured at Thessaloniki for the period 1994 -- 2023.](media/image1.png){width="5.833333333333333in" height="3.5861111111111112in"}
+![Figure 2.1: Timeseries of daily mean GHI measured at Thessaloniki for the period 1994 -- 2023.](media/image8.png){width="5.833333333333333in" height="3.5861111111111112in"}

-Figure 2.1: Timeseries of daily mean GHI measured at Thessaloniki for the period 1994 -- 2023.
+*Figure 2.1: Time-series of daily mean GHI measured at Thessaloniki for the period 1994 -- 2023.*

-## 2.2 Cloud enhancement detection
+## 2.2 Detection of cloud enhancements

-In this study, we define an event as CE when the measured GHI at ground level exceeds the expected value under cloud-free conditions.
-Similarly, we define as extreme cloud enhancement events (ECE), the cases when GHI at ground level exceeds the Total Solar Irradiance (TSI) at the top of the atmosphere (TOA) for the same SZA.
+In this study, we define an event as CE when the measured GHI at ground level exceeds the expected GHI under cloud-free conditions.
+Similarly, we define as extreme cloud enhancement (ECE) events the cases when GHI at ground level exceeds the Total Solar Irradiance (TSI) at the top of the atmosphere (TOA) for the same SZA.
 Although the duration of these bursts can vary from seconds to several minutes, here we are constrained